Terms & Conditions

 For the purposes of this document, courses are defined as any class that lasts longer than a single two-hour class.
 If a student cannot attend a course, they must notify us at least thirty (30) in advance prior to the start date.
 With due notice, the student has the following options: first, transfer the registration to another person; second, receive a non-refundable credit on account which can be applied toward another course.
 At the discretion of the school, reasonable administrative costs may be deducted from the total credit.

-If a student does not give thirty days notice, a school administrator may offer a refund, at the administrator’s sole discretion.
-The total of any refund will be no great than 25% of tuition, minus any owed fees and reasonable administrative costs.
+If a student does not give thirty days notice, a school administrator may offer a non-refundable credit no greater than 25% of tuition, minus any owed fees and reasonable administrative costs.

 Our policy regarding chargebacks is zero tolerance.
 If we receive a chargeback notice from you or your credit card company, your services with us will be suspended immediately.
 You are obligated to work with the Wine School to resolve any matters in a reasonable manner and in accordance with our Terms and Conditions.